GPT-5.2 ProBatch 2

 • Suppressors have a symmetry: plus suppressors are minus; minus suppressors are plus.

-• By constructing doubles and then forcing a recombination logic where wild-type can only arise from A+B+C (because of shared B), he shows that three of these events restores phase.
+• By constructing doubles and then forcing a logic where can only arise from A+B+C (because of shared B), he shows that three of these events restores phase.

 • The conclusion: the code is a multiple of three (3n).